Character Classes

 [Letter]

 That’s it.
 This matches any letter from all 159 scripts!
-It’s also possible to match any character in a specific script:
+It’s also possible to match any codepoint in a certain script:

 [Cyrillic Hebrew]

-Some regex engines can also match Unicode properties other than categories and scripts.
-Probably the most useful ones are
+Most regex engines can also match Unicode properties other than categories and scripts.
+Useful properties include

 You can see the full list of Unicode properties here.